zjwang11/IR2PW/README.md

 The library is created by IRVSP, according to the CRTs on the Bilbao Crystallographic Server (BCS).

-# ir2pw
+# ir2pw (with interface to QE, VASP)
 to compute irreducible representations with interface to plane-wave (PW) DFT packages.

-src_ir2pw_QE.tar.gz  :interface to the Quantuam-Express DFT package.
+src_ir2pw_QE.tar.gz  :interface to the Quantuam-Express DFT package.</br>
+required files: nscf_b.out and "output" directory

-src_ir2pw_VASP.tar.gz:interface to the Vienna ab-initio Simulation Package.
+src_ir2pw_VASP.tar.gz:interface to the Vienna ab-initio Simulation Package.</br>
+required files: OUTCAR and WAVECAR

 # ir2tb